telerik/winforms-docs/chartview/series-types/indicators/indicators.md

 ---

 # Indicators

 ##

 RadChartView offers more than 20 of the most frequently used technical indicators out of the box.
-The indicators compilation
-          contains representatives of the moving average, momentum, volatility, and band categories.
+The indicators compilation contains representatives of the moving average, momentum, volatility, and band categories.
 In their essence, indicators are line series that calculate each of their values using predefined interpretations of the incoming data.
 The simplest example would be the Moving Average, aka.
 Simple Moving Average, indicator, which averages the data for a certain number of past days.
 Each indicator type introduces a specific set of properties that allows you to change the parameters of the built-in formula.
 This article demonstrates how to setup two of the most popular indicators - Moving Average (MA) and Bollinger Bands.

 Let's start with creating some meaningful data that will be used by both indicators
-        #_[C#] _

 {{source=..\SamplesCS\ChartView\Series\Indicators\IndicatorsOverviewForm.cs region=IndicatorsCommonData}}
 {{source=..\SamplesVB\ChartView\Series\Indicators\IndicatorsOverviewForm.vb region=IndicatorsCommonData}}